RehmSleep/Stat-Array/README.md

 	Example: Player 1 rolls 2d6 6 times and gets the following dice rolls {3, 7, 8 , 11, 6, 8}.

-If a player rolls a "2" then they will need to roll a 20 sided dice and record that number with the corrisponding "2."
+If a player rolls a "2" then they will need to roll a 20 sided dice and record that number with the corresponding "2."

 	Example: Player 2 rolls 2 on one of their 2d6 and then rolls a d20 and gets a 16 so their die roll is 2(16).